-The Occupational Safety and Health Act of 1970 which created the Occupational Safety and Health Administration (OSHA) was a great idea, but then the governmental bureaucrats got involved.
+The Occupational Safety and Health Act of 1970, which created the Occupational Safety and Health Administration (OSHA), was a great idea, but then the governmental bureaucrats got involved.
 While OSHA often gets a bad rap due to the way bureaucrats handle things, the protections for the employees and the principles behind OSHA provide major benefits to all employers.
-Since the creation of OSHA, the number and severity of workers’ compensation injuries has been on a slow but steady decline.
+Since the creation of OSHA, the number and severity of workers’ compensation injuries have steadily declined.

-OSHA’s focus on reducing occupational injuries, occupational illnesses and loss of life has resulted in 40 years of improvements in the safety programs of employers.
-The OSHA law requires employers to provide their employees with working conditions free of known dangers or the dangers are reduced to the maximum extent possible.
+OSHA’s focus on reducing occupational injuries, illnesses, and loss of life has resulted in years of improvements in employers’ safety programs.
+The OSHA law requires employers to provide employees with working conditions free of known dangers or reduce them to the maximum extent possible.
 OSHA sets and enforces workplace safety and health standards while providing assistance and training to employers and workers.